Implementing Fast AlphaZero

 It helped the network learn faster, though honestly I’m still not 100% sure why it works so well.

-Building this taught me that implementing research papers is way harder than it looks.
-The papers make everything sound clean and simple, but getting something that actually runs fast requires tons of boring engineering work that never gets mentioned.
+Implementing research papers is way harder than it looks.
+The papers make everything sound clean and simple, but getting something that runs fast requires tons of boring engineering work that never gets mentioned.

-The biggest time sink was debugging why our implementation was so much slower than reported results.
-Turns out a lot of the speedup comes from implementation details that are just assumed knowledge.
+The biggest time sink?
+Debugging why our implementation was so much slower than reported results.
+Turns out a lot of the speedup comes from implementation details that papers just assume you know.

-We put the code up on GitHub if you want to check it out.
-Fair warning though: getting it to run well takes some patience.
+The code is on GitHub if you want to check it out.
+Fair warning: getting it to run well takes patience.